 Spoken language (talking and listening) is fundamental to English courses.
-For Higher English, the aim is to enable candidates to become articulate communicators in personal, social, intellectual, educational, and vocational contexts.
-Firmly established teaching and learning approaches and contexts generate assessment evidence for the performance- spoken language, notably the exploration of detailed and complex literature.
-The integration of the performance-spoken language assessment into work done in other areas of the course is encouraged.
+Firmly established teaching and learning approaches and contexts will generate assessment evidence for the performance-spoken language.
+The integration of spoken language assessment into work done in other areas of the course is encouraged.
 In this way, the assessment of spoken language need not stand apart from the teaching and learning process.

-The core concerns of the teaching and learning of spoken language in Higher English are the selection, organisation, and presentation of detailed and complex information, ideas, views, and language, together with a full awareness of intended purpose and audience.
-The development of candidates' skills in spoken language from National 5 to Higher will likely be most evident in the complexity of thoughts and ideas listened to, and expressed, rather than necessarily the complexity of, for example vocabulary or word choice used.
+The core concerns of the teaching and learning of spoken language are the selection, organisation, and presentation of detailed information, ideas, views, and language, together with a full awareness of intended purpose and audience.